There are many ways to make a funeral service personal and meaningful and to reflect the individual wishes and traditions of the person and family.

 Some people wish to keep a lock of hair from their loved one, to be placed in a locket or just kept safely at home.

 Handprints and Footprints

 For babies and young children who have passed away, a precious keepsake is prints from tiny hands and feet.
-These may be framed, preserved in plaster or jewellery.
+These may be framed, preserved in plaster or cast into jewellery.

-The release of white doves, balloons, or butterflies (depending on availability) adds a symbolic touch and is usually at the conclusion of the service.
+The release of white doves or butterflies (depending on availability) adds a symbolic touch and is usually at the conclusion of the service.

 The Cortege or Procession

-Led by the hearse, the cortege goes from the funeral service venue to the cemetery or crematorium.
+Led by the Hearse, the cortege goes from the funeral service venue to the cemetery or crematorium.
 You may request the cortege to pass by the family home or business.
-Or perhaps you would like to escort the cortege with significant vehicles such as trucks, vintage cars, motorbikes or horses depending on the loved ones interests and passions.
+Or perhaps you would like to escort the cortege with vehicles such as trucks, vintage cars, motorbikes or horses depending on your loved one’s interests and passions.